-- 1. All students will be placed on Probated Suspension.
-An automatic disciplinary hearing will be initiated by the NMJC Disciplinary Official. - 2.
-If the discipline is upheld by the Disciplinary Committee, the student who resides in student housing will be asked to vacate student housing within 24 hours.
+- Any student found to be in violation of this policy will be placed on Probated Suspension.
+A disciplinary hearing will be initiated unless the student opts out of the hearing.
+Should a student not appear for the hearing, the 2nd offense will automatically be upheld. - 2.
+If the discipline is upheld by the Disciplinary Committee, the student will be asked to vacate student housing within 24 hours.
 Any student on probated suspension will only be allowed to come on campus to attend classes.
 Any further violation of campus policy will result in immediate suspension.
-NMJC will notify parents / legal guardian, by phone, if student is less than 21 years of age.
-If parents / legal guardian cannot be reached by telephone, a notification of violation, eviction, and suspension, if applicable, will be sent by mail. - A student on probated suspension who has any Code of Conduct violation will be automatically suspended for a minimum of one calendar year.
+NMJC will notify parents / legal guardian, by phone, if student is less

+- than 21 years of age.
+If parents / legal guardian cannot be reached by telephone, a notification of violation, eviction and suspension, if applicable, will be sent by mail. - 3.
+A student on probated suspension who has any Code of Conduct violation will be automatically suspended for a minimum of one calendar year.
 At the completion of the one calendar year, the student may re-enroll for classes.